odin-lang/odin-lang.org/content/docs/faq.md

 Please see gingerBill's article for more information: [Exceptions — And Why Odin Will Never Have Them](https://www.gingerbill.org/article/2018/09/05/exceptions-and-why-odin-will-never-have-them/).

 ## Types
-### Is Odin an objective oriented language?
+### Is Odin an object oriented language?
-No. Data structures as just data.
+No. Data structures are just data.

 Subtype polymorphism is possible through the use of `using` but Odin does not offer methods.
 ```odin